18F/handbook/_pages/hiring-and-jobs/leaving-tts.md

 ### 6. Complete the clearance checklist

-Keith Wilson from the TTS Talent Team ([#talent](https://gsa-tts.slack.com/messages/talent/)) will set time with you to complete the [GSA Pre-exit Clearance Checklist](https://www.gsa.gov/forms-library/pre-exit-clearance-checklist).
+Keith Wilson from the TTS People Ops Team ([#people-ops](https://gsa-tts.slack.com/archives/C047LSLTU) will set time with you to complete the [GSA Pre-exit Clearance Checklist](https://www.gsa.gov/forms-library/pre-exit-clearance-checklist).

 ### 7. Return your equipment